hashcat/hashcat/docs/hashcat-brain.md

 Most of the commands are self-explaining.
 I'm just adding them here to inform you which ones exist:

-- Add new option --brain-server to start a hashcat brain server
+- `--brain-server` to start a hashcat brain server
-- Add new option --brain-client to start a hashcat brain client, automatically activates --slow-candidates
+- `--brain-client` to start a hashcat brain client, automatically activates --slow-candidates
-- Add new option --brain-host and --brain-port to specify ip and port of brain server, both listening and connecting
+- `--brain-host` and `--brain-port` to specify ip and port of brain server, both listening and connecting
-- Add new option --brain-session to override automatically calculated brain session ID
+- `--brain-session` to override automatically calculated brain session ID
-- Add new option --brain-session-whitelist to allow only explicit written session ID on brain server
+- `--brain-session-whitelist` to allow only explicit written session ID on brain server
-- Add new option --brain-password to specify the brain server authentication password
+- `--brain-password` to specify the brain server authentication password
-- Add new option --brain-client-features which allows enable and disable certain features of the hashcat brain
+- `--brain-client-features` which allows enable and disable certain features of the hashcat brain